Seán Mac Diarmada

 Seán Mac Diarmada (27 January 1883 – 12 May 1916), also known as Seán MacDermott, was an Irish republican political activist and revolutionary leader.
 He was one of the seven leaders of the Easter Rising of 1916, which he helped to organise as a member of the Military Committee of the Irish Republican Brotherhood (IRB) and was the second signatory of the Proclamation of the Irish Republic.
 He was executed for his part in the Rising at age 33.

-Brought up in rural County Leitrim, he was a member of many associations which promoted the cause of the Irish language, Gaelic revival and Irish nationalism in general, including the Gaelic League and (early in his career) the Irish Catholic fraternity the Ancient Order of Hibernians.
-He was national organiser for Sinn Féin, and later manager of the newspaper Irish Freedom, started in 1910 by Bulmer Hobson and others.
+Brought up in County Leitrim (Kiltyclogher, Glenfarne), he was a member of many associations which promoted the cause of the Irish language, Gaelic revival and Irish nationalism in general, including the Gaelic League and (early in his career) the Irish Catholic fraternity the Ancient Order of Hibernians.
+He was the national organiser for Sinn Féin, and later manager of the newspaper Irish Freedom, started in 1910 by Bulmer Hobson and others.

 Early life

-Mac Diarmada was born John MacDermott in Corranmore, close to Kiltyclogher in County Leitrim, an area where the landscape was marked by reminders of poverty and oppression.
+Mac Diarmada was born John MacDermott, in County Leitrim, an area where the landscape was marked by reminders of poverty and oppression.
 His father Donald McDermott was a member of the IRB and a friend of John Daly.

 Surrounding Mac Diarmada in rural Leitrim, there were signs of Irish history throughout the area.
 There was an ancient sweat-house, Mass rocks from the penal times and the persecutions of the 17th and 18th centuries, and deserted abodes as an aftermath of the hunger of the 1840s.

 He was educated at Corradoona national school.
 In 1908 he moved to Dublin, by which time he already had a long involvement in several Irish nationalist and cultural organisations, including Sinn Féin, the Irish Republican Brotherhood (IRB), the Ancient Order of Hibernians and the Gaelic League.
 He was soon promoted to the Supreme Council of the IRB and eventually elected secretary.
 He originally refused to join the IRB as it was condemned by the Catholic church but Bulmer Hobson convinced him otherwise.

 In 1910 he became manager of the radical newspaper Irish Freedom, which he founded along with Bulmer Hobson and Denis McCullough.
-He also became a national organiser for the IRB, and was taken under the wing of veteran Fenian Tom Clarke.
+He also became a national organiser for the IRB and was taken under the wing of veteran Fenian Tom Clarke.
 Indeed, over the year the two became nearly inseparable.
-Shortly thereafter Mac Diarmada was stricken with polio and forced to walk with a cane.
+Shortly thereafter Mac Diarmada contracted polio and needed a cane to walk.

 MacDiarmada along with Clarke supported the workers during the 1913 Dublin Lockout.

 In November 1913 Mac Diarmada was one of the original members of the Irish Volunteers, and continued to work to bring that organisation under IRB control.
 In May 1915 Mac Diarmada was arrested in Tuam, County Galway, under the Defence of the Realm Act 1914 for giving a speech against enlisting into the British Army during the First World War.